 Where Should you Store your Dive Knife?

-Curious about what the best placement of a dive knife is?
+If you are curious about what the best placement of a dive knife is?
 Read on to find out all the pros and cons of each possible storing place during your dive.

 The Traditional Spot: Leg or Ankle

+Whether you have a high-priced titanium made dive knife or a knife made from stainless steel, knife placement is very important during your dive.
 The most traditional place to keep a dive knife during dives is by your leg or ankle.
 The dive knife sheath is then attached to a band that fastens around the ankle or leg.

 Attaching the dive knife perpendicular to your leg gives the smoothest lines.
 In other words, the dive knife protrudes the least when it follows the lines of your body.